bhisaac/5eFP/5eFP-SRD.md

 # Perks

-Perks are game features that provide discrete benefits that further customize your character's build, which can be found in treasure chests or are sometimes available for purchase at the Market.
+Perks are game features that provide discrete benefits that further customize your character's build, which can be found in treasure chests or are sometimes available for purchase at HQ's Market or another building at HQ.

 ## Archery